gretchenlam/pokedex/README.md

 3. In the search bar, enter the name of a Pokemon (e.g., Pikachu) and click the "Search Pokemon" button.
 4. View the details of the selected Pokemon, including its image, Pokedex number, types, and base stats.
 5. Use the back and forward arrow buttons to navigate through the Pokedex.

+## Web App Deployment
+My Pokedex app is also available online.
+You can access it at [https://pokemon-pokedex-app.web.app/](https://pokemon-pokedex-app.web.app/).